We are a family run country tearoom & restaurant nestled in Dimmingsdale, Alton in the heart of the beautiful Churnet Valley in Staffordshire.

 In the 1900’s the Earls estate was divided up into lots and sold.
 Dimmingsdale Lodge was purchased and used solely for residential purposes until the 1960’s.
 However, after this time the lodge was left vacant and feel into serious disrepair.

-A dereliction order was placed on the buildings in 1978; however Gary and Margaret Keeling asked to buy the derelict Lodge from the owner, Sir Anthony Bamford to enable them to restore it back to its original state.
+A dereliction order was placed on the buildings in 1978; however, owners, Gary and Margaret Keeling asked to buy the derelict Lodge from Sir Anthony Bamford to enable them to restore it back to its original state.